 Step One: Eliminate the Source

-Gnats are fungal-loving insects, which is why they love heat and moisture, and are most active at night.
-A lot of them feed on plants and will hatch eggs in moist soils and plant roots.
-Gnats don’t use their sense of smell to find these moist spots, but instead use their antennae to find these sources.
-Thankfully, this means we can easily find the source of the problem.
+Gnats are fungal-loving insects.
+They need lots of heat and moisture and are most active at night.
+Gnats feed on plants and will hatch eggs in the soil, which can rot roots.
+Gnats don’t use their sense of smell to find these moist spots.
+Instead, gnats use their antennae to find the most ideal spot to lay eggs.

-Start by doing a serious deep clean of your home.
-Eliminating all sources of moisture and dirt will prevent any fungus’ from forming, and will help prevent other pests like rodents or ants.
+Start by deep cleaning your home.
+Eliminate all sources of moisture and dirt to prevent any fungus’ from forming.
+This also helps prevent other pests like rodents or ants.
 Consistently keep your home clean and be sure to:

 Outside the Home

-Now that we’ve gotten rid of everything that attracts gnats inside your home, it’s time to do some major yard work to make sure they don’t accidentally find their way inside.
-Even if you find that the problem is mostly inside your home, making every part of your home unattractive to pests will create a stronger defense against them.
+Once your home is cleaned inside, take some time to do the same outside.
+This prevents pests from coming anywhere on your property.
+Even if you find that the problem is mostly inside your home, making every part of your home is unattractive to gnats creates a stronger defense agianst them.

-This is especially important if you have a garden, or plants around your home, as these pests love to breed in plants.
+Cleaning out your yard is especially important if you have any kind of garden or vegatation around your home.
+Gnats love to breed in plants, so it’s best to stop any kind of infestation by further growing.
 Start this process by:

-- Ensuring no gutters or other water drains are forming pools
+- Ensuring no gutters or drains are form pools.

 Step Two: Creating a Trap

-After you’ve eliminated everything that will attract pests, it’s time to kill off any infestations inside your home.
-Similarly to fleas, it may take a while for you to eliminate all gnats that have already found themselves inside your home if they haven’t already hatched yet.
-But you should be able to get rid of all current and future gnat infestations if you follow these tips.
+After you’ve eliminated everything that attracts gnats, it’s time to kill off any infestations inside your home.
+Similar to fleas, it may take a while for you to eliminate all the gnats inside your home.
+This is especaily true if they haven’t hatched yet.

-Here are some DIY traps you can make with things you probably already own!
+Here are some DIY gnat traps you can make with things you probably already own.
 Start by filling an old jar with one of the following mixtures:

 - Apple cider vinegar and some dish soap